 Imagine what a deal you would snag if an airline employee forgets to type a zero and puts in a fare of $100 instead of $1,000.
 Travel forums are full of price hounds that keep up on this information

 You’re probably thinking that mistake fares are too good to be true.
 Yes, they can be.
 There are recent examples of airlines canceling mistake fare tickets and issuing refunds.
 If that’s the case, you’re out of luck.

-A better type of fare to stumble into is a deep discount fare during the off-season.
-You might think these sorts of fares would be to tropical destinations during monsoon season, blistering cold cities in the dead of winter, and other undesirable destinations.
+A better type of fare to find is a deep discount fare during the off-season.
+You might think these would be for tropical places during monsoon season, and cold cities in the dead of winter, and other undesirable destinations.